-RTTP applicants should describe their skills and achievements relevant to these five competencies.
+RTTP applicants should describe their skills and achievements relevant to these six competencies.
 These core competencies have been developed in collaboration with existing national frameworks in several key countries.
 The core competencies assessed for RTTP are:

 - Strategy & Business Insight – strategic thinking; market-led, entrepreneurial approach; business and commercial skills.

 - Entrepreneurial Leadership – securing funding; leading negotiations; developing new ventures.